vasilakisfil/Introspected-REST/README.md

 the simplicity.

 ### 8.2.
 A JSON API back in time
 A JSON-based API built around 2006 would return just data.
-No hypermedia, no HATOEAS, only data.
+No hypermedia, no HATEOAS, only data.

 In our use case, User resource would look like this:
 ```json